mlrun/mlrun/docs/change-log/index.md

+- The MLRun server is now based on Python 3.9.
+It's recommended to move the client to Python 3.9 as well.
-- The base images mlrun/mlrun:1.3.0 etc. are based on python 3.9. <br>
+- The base images mlrun/mlrun:1.3.0 etc. are based on Python 3.9. <br>
       For Iguazio <=3.5.2:
 	1. Configure the Jupyter service with the env variable`JUPYTER_PREFER_ENV_PATH=false`.
     2. Within the Jupyter service, open a terminal and run: